A Guide to Practicing the Piano

 Of paramount importance is something I like to call mindful practicing.

-• Many different aspects come together here.
+Many different aspects come together here.
 However, the main one is to always listen critically to yourself.
 Don't accept imperfections in sound.
-If you don't practice mindfulness and repeat things and do not listen to yourself carefully, flaws may creep into your playing.
-It is harder to Re-learn than to learn new things.
+If you don't practice mindfulness and repeat things without listening to yourself carefully, flaws may creep into your playing.
+It is harder to re-learn than to learn new things.

-• Another aspect of mindful practice is knowing what to practice and working on it mindfully.
-For example, do you know where you always have trouble with a particular piece?
+Another aspect of mindful practice is knowing what to practice and working on it mindfully.
+For example, do you know where you consistently struggle with a particular piece?
 It is advisable to take that part out and work on it rather than play through a piece from beginning to end, hoping it will improve over time.

-• Practice slow.
-A lot of students like to go too fast.
+Practice slowly.
+Many students tend to rush.
 You develop good muscle and brain memory when forcing yourself to practice at a very slow speed.
-You will soon be able to increase the tempo and keep sounding beautiful simultaneously.
+You will soon be able to increase the tempo and maintain a beautiful sound simultaneously.

-• Reduce information.
-Playing piano involves understanding and processing a lot of information.
+Reduce information.
+Playing the piano involves understanding and processing a great deal of information.
 Sometimes, it could be better not to practice too many pieces simultaneously.
-Another thing that can work is to take an element like rhythm out and practice that separately by trying to tap the rhythms you have to play with both hands on the piano lid.
+Another approach that can work is to isolate an element, such as rhythm, and practice it separately by trying to tap the rhythms you need to play with both hands on the piano lid.

-• To stay mindful may require you to practice for shorter periods.
+To stay mindful, you may need to practice for shorter periods.
 It is better to remain mindful and practice in shorter sessions more often and regularly than doing the opposite.
 Practicing regularly throughout the week will improve your results dramatically!

-• Good Posture.
-It is essential to have good posture while playing the piano: body, arms, wrists, hands, and fingers.
+Good Posture.
+It is essential to maintain good posture while playing the piano, including the body, arms, wrists, hands, and fingers.
 Read a post I wrote on this topic: A Guide to Piano Posture.

-• It is also good to have moments away from the piano.
-Look at the score, imagine the sound, learn about the composers, and listen to recordings.
+It is also good to have moments away from the piano.
+Examine the score, envision the sound, learn about the composers, and listen to recordings.
 Mental training also involves looking at the score and moving your fingers as if playing the piano.
 If you have memorized a piece, try playing it through in your head.

 I would like to end this first chapter with a quote from Pablo Picasso.
 This quote is so applicable to practicing the piano: